open/close all folders

 - Beware the Superman: Imagine the most powerful pony in Equestria realizing she could do anything she wanted, and nopony would be able to stop her.
 That's Daybreaker.
 Fortunately, the real Celestia is far too principled to let that come to pass.

-- Black Eyes of Evil: She has reddish-brown sclera close to this effect.
+- Black Eyes of Crazy: She has dark red sclera close to this effect.

 - Breath Weapon: Among her fiery attacks is a searing breath of flames she uses on Nightmare Moon.